Unfortunately, the options for maternity wear in bigger sizes tends to be limited.

 It also has the plus of being perfectly wearable after pregnancy too.

-Luckily, this season capes, ponchos, and waterfall coats are in fashion, which represent the ultimate in flexible sizing and are readily available on the high street.
+Luckily, capes, ponchos, and waterfall coats are back in fashion, which represent the ultimate in flexible sizing and are readily available on the high street.

 The one downside of a cape or poncho, however, is the fact that they are often made from reasonably lightweight material in order for them to have the intended ‘drapey’ effect.